 Unicorn Easter Eggs

-An air-dry clay horn spray-painted gold and a few felt flowers turn ordinary white ceramic eggs into a set of gorgeous unicorn eggs.
+An air-dry clay horn spray-painted gold and a few felt flowers turn ordinary white ceramic eggs into a set of gorgeous unicorn Easter eggs.
 Use a black felt marker to add eye embellishments then style your unicorns.
-Bonus points if you display them with rainbow confetti!
+Bonus points if you display your unicorn Easter egg DIY with rainbow confetti!

 Decoupage Easter Eggs